Zenlytic/zenlytic-docs/docs/4_data_modeling/4_explore.md

 `join_for_analysis`: This is a list of [join](5_join.md) names which you would like to be automatically performed when running analysis like `Explain Change`.
 The list of joins is meant to balance query speed and depth of information searched.
 Lots of joins will search many variables, but the query will take a long time to run.
 Very few joins will mean the queries run faster but look at fewer variables.

+`fields_for_analysis`: This acts as the default search space for deeper questions like the [Explain Change question](../3_zenlytic_ui/6_explain_change.md).
+Specifying this value helps decrease runtime of the question, and make sure attributes relevant to the business are displayed in the results.
+This is just the default value for the search space, end users can alter it in the UI.

 `always_join`: This is a list of [join](5_join.md) names which you would like to always be joined in for queries to this explore, whether they are required by the query or not.

 `sql_always_where`: This a SQL `where` statement that will *always* be applied to queries run in this explore.
 This is not removable by the end users of the platform.
 A good example of the parameter's value is `"email not ilike %mycompanyname.com%"`.